Dynamics and entropy of $\mathcal{S}$-graph shifts: Intrinsic ergodicity

 \begin{theorem} Every factor of an $\S$-graph shift is intrinsically ergodic. \end{theorem}

-To prove \cref{thm:intrinsic-spec}, we will state the relevant results from \cite{climenhaga-ergodicity}, which hinge on the following extension of the specification property to subsets of the space.
+In particular, every factor of an unordered $\S$-limited shift is intrinsically ergodic, which extends the corresponding statement for ordered $\S$-limited shifts proved in \cite{S-limited}.
+To prove \cref{thm:intrinsic-spec}, we will state the relevant results from \cite{intrinsic-ergodicity}, which hinge on the following extension of the specification property to subsets of the space.
 Recall that the \textit{language} of a shift space is the set of all finite words that appear in any element of $X$, and $\mathcal B_n(X)$ is the set of all $n$-letter words in the language.

 \begin{definition} Let $X$ be a shift space with language $\mathcal L$.
 A set $\Gamma \subseteq \mathcal L$ has the \textit{specification property} in the language $\mathcal L$ if there exists a natural number $t$ for which the following is true: For all natural numbers $m \in \N$ and words $w_1, w_2,\dots, w_m \in \Gamma$, there are words $v_1,v_2,\dots,v_{m-1} \in \mathcal L$ such that $w_1v_1w_2v_2\cdots w_{m-1}v_{m-1}w_m \in \mathcal L$ and $\lvert v_i\rvert = t$ for every $1 \leq i \leq m-1$.
 If this statement is true after relaxing the equality $\lvert v_i \rvert = t$ to the inequality $\lvert v_i\rvert \leq t$, then $\Gamma$ has the \textit{weak specification property}. \end{definition}